2025 Kupulau Festival

 Celebrating Earth Week at the 4th Annual Kupulau Festival

-Kupulau Festival exemplifies Lānaʻi Culture & Heritage Center's mission.
-It fosters community engagement through cultural education and environmental stewardship.
-Supported by KS Kaiāulu, the National Fish & Wildlife Foundation, and Pūlama Lānaʻi, the event shows the importance of working together to nurture the island’s natural and cultural resources.
+Ultimately, the Kupulau Festival reflects the Center’s mission to build community through cultural education and environmental stewardship.
+With ongoing support from KS Kaiāulu, the National Fish and Wildlife Foundation, and Pūlama Lānaʻi, the Center continues to show the impact of collective action.
+Together, they protect and celebrate the island’s natural and cultural resources.

-The event was featured in Maui Now.
+Additionally, the event was featured in Maui Now.
 For more information on upcoming events and how to get involved, visit lanaichc.org.

 Get updates about events and programs